-- is not in line with year group expectations. - fails to match or better the child's previous rate of progress. - fails to close the attainment gap between the child and their peers - widens the attainment gap - wider developmental and social or emotional needs
+- is not in line with year group expectations. - fails to match or better the child's previous rate of progress. - fails to close the attainment gap between the child and their peers - widens the attainment gap - shows wider developmental and social or emotional needs.

 Consideration of whether special educational provision is required will start with the desired outcomes for the pupil, including the expected progress and attainment and the views and wishes of the pupil and their parents.
+A SEND referral/concern form will be completed by the class teacher (Appendix 1).
 This will then help determine the support that is needed and whether it can be provided by adapting the school's core offer or whether something different or additional is required.
-We do not diagnose any difficulty within the school setting, as this requires specialist qualifications. (see appendix 1)
+We do not diagnose any difficulty within the school setting, as this requires specialist qualifications (see appendix 4).